 Estradiol maintains metabolic flexibility via two important mechanisms: increased mitochondrial efficiency and ROS management.
 With the former, estradiol regulates metabolic flexibility by altering the expression of genes that control the enzymes within the fuel conversion pathways.
 It is a complex algorithm of responses, with some proteins upregulated and others downregulated.
 The net result, however, favors increased efficiency in ATP production by maximizing metabolic flexibility or adaptability to the environment.

-With latter, estradiol, along with progesterone, manage the clean up tasks inherent to any energy production process.
+With the latter, estradiol, along with progesterone, manage the clean-up tasks inherent to any energy production process.
 In effect, estradiol manages ROS both on the front end and the back end of mitochondrial ATP production.
 On the front end, increased metabolic efficiency and flexibility equals fewer ROS byproducts.
 On the backend, estradiol cleans up the byproducts of processing -ROS – and tempers the damage these byproducts can cause.

-Estradiol, Pyruvate and ATP
+Estradiol, Pyruvate, and ATP

 Along with nutrient co-factors, estradiol is critical for pyruvate.
 Estradiol upregulates the expression of the enzymes that make up the PDC (in the brain).
 If estradiol is reduced or blocked, mitochondrial ATP production will take a hit.
-If estradiol is blocked in an already nutrient depleted woman, the first step in mitochondrial fuel conversion would take a double hit.
+If estradiol is blocked in an already nutrient-depleted woman, the first step in mitochondrial fuel conversion would take a double hit.
 One can imagine the consequences.

-In light of the direct role that thiamine, magnesium and other nutrients play in the cascade of reactions required to produce ATP, can we maximize mitochondrial functioning with nutrients to compensate for the mitochondrial damage or deficiencies likely to occur post oophorectomy or as a result of GnRH agonist or antagonist drugs, like Lupron?
+In light of the direct role that thiamine, magnesium, and other nutrients play in the cascade of reactions required to produce ATP, can we maximize mitochondrial functioning with nutrients to compensate for the mitochondrial damage or deficiencies likely to occur post oophorectomy or as a result of GnRH agonist or antagonist drugs, like Lupron?
 I can find no research on the subject, but it is certainly a topic to explore given the millions of women already suffering from the mitochondrial damage induced by Lupron and/or pre-menopausal ovary removal.
 Even without the necessary research, correcting nutrient deficiencies and dietary issues should be undertaken for general health.

-Another question in need of exploration, if we maximize mitochondrial functioning, does that then increase steroidogenesis in other endocrine glands.
+Another question in need of exploration, if we maximize mitochondrial functioning, does that then increase steroidogenesis in other endocrine glands?
 A section of the adrenal glands called the zona reticularus, for example, produces a complement of hormones similar to those of the ovaries.
-In post menopausal women androgens, precursors for estradiol, produced by the adrenals account for a large percentage of total estradiol production.
+In postmenopausal women androgens, precursors for estradiol, produced by the adrenals account for a large percentage of total estradiol production.
 Could we take advantage of that to help stabilize circulating hormones?

 Finally, beyond the nutrient requirements for mitochondrial ATP production, enzymes throughout the body, even those involved in post-mitochondrial steroid metabolism, require nutrient co-factors to function properly.
 Could we maximize those enzymes for more efficient steroid metabolism to net sufficient estradiol to maintain mitochondrial function?